-Answer: Why is it that God’s work of judgment in the last days has to be done by God incarnate instead of being done by the man used by God?
-This question is crucial, and directly related to whether man can be raptured before God’s throne, or whether they can be saved and then enter into the kingdom of heaven.
-Almighty God has said many words in answer to this.
-Let’s look at some of the words of Almighty God.
+Answer: Why must God’s judgment work of the last days be performed by God incarnate?
+Why can it not be done by people used by God?
+This question is indeed very important, very key, and directly related to the major issue of whether man can be brought before God’s throne, achieve salvation, and enter the kingdom of heaven.
+Almighty God has said a lot on this question.
+Let’s read a few passages of Almighty God’s words on this.

-Almighty God says, “The work of judgment is God’s own work, so it must naturally be done by God Himself; it cannot be done by man in His stead.
-Because judgment is the conquering of man through the truth, it is unquestionable that God still appears as the incarnate image to do this work among men.
-That is to say, in the last days, Christ shall use the truth to teach men around the earth and to make all truths known to them.
+Almighty God says.
+“The work of judgment is God’s own work, so it should naturally be done by God Himself; it cannot be done by man in His stead.
+Because judgment is the conquering of the human race through the truth, it is unquestionable that God still appears as the incarnate image to do this work among men.
+That is to say, in the last days, Christ shall use the truth to teach men around the earth and make all truths known to them.
 This is God’s work of judgment” (“Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh).

-“In the last days, Christ uses a variety of truths to teach man, reveal the essence of man, and dissect his words and deeds.
-These words comprise various truths, such as man’s duty, how man should obey God, how man should be loyal to God, how man ought to live out the normal humanity, as well as the wisdom and disposition of God, and so on.
-These words are all focused on the essence of man and his corrupt disposition.
-In particular, those words that reveal how man spurns God are spoken in regard to how man is an embodiment of Satan and an enemy force against God.
-When God does the work of judgment, He does not simply make clear the nature of man with just a few words, but carries out revelation, dealing, and pruning over the long term.
-Such manner of revelation, dealing, and pruning cannot be substituted with ordinary words but with the truth that man does not possess at all.
-Only such manner of work is deemed judgment; only through such judgment can man be persuaded, be thoroughly convinced into submission to God, and gain true knowledge of God.
-What the work of judgment brings about is man’s understanding of the true face of God and the truth about his rebelliousness.
-The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that could not be understood by man.
+“In the last days, Christ uses a variety of truths to teach man, expose the essence of man, and dissect his words and deeds.
+These words comprise various truths, such as man’s duty, how man should obey God, how man should be loyal to God, how man ought to live out the normal humanity, as well as the wisdom and the disposition of God, and so on.
+These words are all directed at the essence of man and his corrupt disposition.
+In particular, those words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan and an enemy force against God.
+In undertaking His work of judgment, God does not simply make clear the nature of man with just a few words; He exposes, deals with, and prunes it over the long term.
+These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth that man does not possess at all.
+Only methods of this kind are deemed judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
+What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
+The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
 It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
-These effects are all brought about by the work of judgment, for the substance of such work is actually the work of opening up the truth, way, and life of God to all those who have faith in Him.
+These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God” (“Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh).

-Almighty God has told us clearly the significance of God incarnate doing the work of judgment in the last days.
-In the last days God does the work of judgment by expressing the truth, God's righteous disposition, and God’s almightiness and wisdom to reveal and judge the satanic nature of corrupt mankind, to save mankind from Satan's influence, to transform man’s life disposition, and to perfect man, so they will gain the truth, come to know God, and then live out a meaningful life.
-And such work as saving and perfecting man must be done by none other than God incarnate personally.
-Because mankind of the last days is deeply corrupted, full of satanic disposition, self-conceited and arrogant, crooked and crafty, selfish and base.
-They have become Satan’s descendants, and lost their conscience, reason, integrity and dignity of normal humanity, like animals without spirits at all, not having much likeness of a man.
-To save such an extremely corrupt mankind, God must be incarnated to express His words directly, and express His righteous, majestic, and wrathful disposition to judge man, conquer man, and purify man, so that mankind will not only hear the voice of God but see God’s disposition and witness His wrath as well.
-In this way, the corrupt mankind can be thoroughly conquered and defeated.
-They will fall on the ground, fear God, obey God, and shun evil.
-That is the result achieved by God incarnate in doing the work of judgment.
-God incarnate not merely expresses God’s words, but most importantly, He allows mankind to see God’s appearance and disposition, the deeds of God, the almightiness of God and His wisdom as well.
-And they’ll see that God’s tabernacle is among man, God lives with man, and man lives before God while communicating with God, and speaking to Him directly.
-All of that is indeed fulfilled by God incarnate.
-That is the true meaning of God’s doing the work of judgment by incarnation.
-All those who have experienced God’s work of judgment in the last days can bear witness to these facts.
+Almighty God clearly tells us the meaning of God becoming flesh to do the work of judgment in the last days.
+The judgment work of God in the last days is accomplished through God expressing truths, expressing God's righteous disposition, and God’s almightiness and wisdom to expose and judge the satanic nature of corrupt mankind, to save mankind from Satan's influence and change man’s life disposition, and to perfect man to gain the truth, achieve understanding of God and live out a meaningful life.
+Such work of saving and perfecting man must be done personally by God incarnate Himself, because in the last days, mankind is deeply corrupted and full of Satan’s disposition.
+They are wildly arrogant, cunning and deceitful, selfish and despicable.
+They have all become descendants of Satan.
+They have all lost the conscience, reason, character, and dignity of normal humanity.
+They are like spiritless beasts, without much of a likeness of human beings.
+For God to save such extremely corrupted human beings, He must become flesh to directly express God’s words, and express God’s righteous, majestic, wrathful disposition to judge, conquer, and cleanse mankind, letting mankind not just hear God’s voice, but also see God’s disposition and wrath.
+Only then can corrupt mankind be thoroughly conquered and defeated.
+Only then will man fall to the ground, fear God, obey God, and shun evil.
+This is the result that can be achieved by the judgment work of God in the flesh.
+God becoming flesh is not just to express God’s words.
+The main thing is to let mankind see the appearance of God and His disposition, see God’s deeds and His almightiness and wisdom, and at the same time see God’s tabernacle with man, and God living alongside man, and mankind living before God and fellowshiping and directly conversing with God.
+These are all accomplished through God becoming flesh.
+This is the true meaning of God becoming flesh to perform His judgment work.
+All those who have experienced God’s judgment work of the last days can personally appreciate these facts.

 from the movie script of Who Is He That Has Returned